 If you are any flavor of pagan, or even P-curious, I bet you began your spiritual odyssey at the local metaphysical shop.
 These magickal places are where you can find new age and occult books, tarot cards, herbs you’ve only ever heard about in Harry Potter.
-There are crystals, arcane tools, candles, statues of the old golds, and shining silver jewelry with symbols that will confound and concern the neighbors.
-But, the most important thing you find in a shop like this is a sympathetic ear, and a straight answers to the hardest questions you’ve ever asked.
-These shops are the safe port in the storm for those of us who are dancing to that rhythm most folks can’t even hear.
+There are crystals, arcane tools, candles, statues of the old Gods, and shining silver jewelry with symbols that will confound and concern the neighbors.
+But, the most important thing you find in a shop like this is a sympathetic ear, and straight answers to the hardest questions you’ve ever asked.
+These shops are a safe haven for those of us who are dancing to that rhythm most folks can’t even hear.
 For those of you who had such a shop in your hometown when you needed it most, consider yourself very lucky.

 [Edit: At first, I wrote that this was a “gods-forsaken place,” but through the writing out of this story, I see that clearly the old gods have taken a very keen interest in this region.
 Not just through my work, but through many dedicated pagans over the last 20-30 years.]